-And these days, driving that business to your site via good rankings in Google means creating and publishing top quality content – something most businesses don’t have time to do.
+And these days, driving business to your site via good rankings in Google means creating and publishing top quality content – something most businesses don’t have time to do.
 That’s where we usually step in.
 We produce content, both on site and of site, month by month, that improves the search position for our busy clients.

 And, in case you’re among those who does have the time, here is how we do it…

 Notice What Google is Already Ranking on the First Page

 Take a few minutes to observe who and what is already ranking on the first page for the niche or industry you are in.
 Drill down to just one or two key phrases and see who is there.